 Pros: Very clean design and easy to navigate.
 Good map with lots of detail.

-Cons: No custom stages.
+Cons: No custom or multi-day planning for stages.

 Guide of the Way of St. James (Buen Camino app)

 This free Camino app has a lot of nice features.
 Most notably, it includes downloads for the French, Baztan, Norte, Primitivo, Aragon, coastal Portuguese and Aragon routes.
 They tell you what to expect along the route but don’t offer much historical or cultural context.

 The first screen shows an easy to read list of towns along The Way with distances in between, making it an easy at-a-glance way to plan your stop point for the day.